mm6/ethereum-lab4-hardhat/README.md

   "function approve(address spender, uint256 amount) returns (bool)", ];
 ```
-Next, we deploy a simple swap contract.
+14. Next, we deploy a simple swap contract.
 Note that it needs to know the address of the swap router.
+Execute the following lines of Javascript.

 ```js
 /* Deploy the SimpleSwap contract */